Adldap2/Adldap2/README.md

 - PHP 5.4.26 or greater
 - PHP LDAP Extension

+If your project does not use composer and you would like to use the search functionality you must include at minimum [Doctrine Collections](https://github.com/doctrine/collections)

 ## Optional Requirements

 > **Note: Adldap makes use of `ldap_modify_batch()` for processing modifications to models**.
 Your server